mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 accessible with a random access iterator.
 What that means, in practice, is that a collection act like an RDBMS table in the sense that the contents can be sorted into any order or subsetted with a query.

-There is not such thing, however, as "SELECT".
-Documents have to always be eaten whole and chewed on a bit if you need to access only a limited set of attributes in each document.
-The thing that makes a relational database "relational" is not done well by MongoDB.
+On the other hand, The thing that makes a relational database "relational" is not done well by MongoDB.
 That is, various forms of a "join" between two tables are a fundamental operation in most, if not all operational relational database systems.